the-human-colossus-foundation/microledger-spec/microledger.md

 #### Veracity

-To establish a trust basis under Microledger instance, further verification is required, so whether all Custodians reputation is considered trusted.
-This is conducted by verifying all Custodians identifiers, ie. using third party Governance Framework.
+To establish a trust basis under a Microledger instance, further verification is required, so whether all Custodians reputation is considered trusted.
+This is conducted by verifying all Custodians identifiers, generally using a third party Governance Framework.

 ### Ownership Transferability

-To transfer the ownership of given Microledger instance, the current owner/owners needs to create new block with new set of the controlling keys in `Controling identifiers`
+To transfer the ownership of given Microledger instance, the current owners need to create new block with new set of the controlling keys in `Controling identifiers`

 #### Transfer between custodians

 Microledger expects at least one custodian to be assigned under `Controlling identifiers`.
-Transfering not only the ownership, but the whole Microledger instance is not bounded to any specific protocol as it will depend on the use case.
+Transfering the whole Microledger instance (and not only the ownership) is not bound to any specific protocol and might vary per usecase.

-Microledger instance transfership requires sender and receiver.
+Transferring a Microledger instance requires a sender and a receiver.

-Microledger instance to be considered as a transferred to other custiodian require both, so the chain of blocks and seals registry to be transferred.
-The transfer itself is:
+For a Microledger instance to be considered as 'transferred' to other custiodians require both:
+1. the chain of blocks
+2. and seals registry
+ to be transferred.

+The transfer process is:
 * synchronous, when it is assumed that seals are not significant in size, yet essential attribution to the chain;
-* asynchronous in scenarios where seals transfership requires significant time to be completed.
+* asynchronous in scenarios where seals transfer requires significant time to be completed.

-The latter, as its characteristic is to be eventually consistent, is also more flexible, because the receiver is able to immediately verify the authenticity of the chain without waiting for the seals themselves.
+The latter eventually aim to preserve consistenty.
+This process is also more flexible, because the receiver is able to immediately verify the authenticity of the chain without having to wait for the seals to arrive.

-It is allowed to have Microledger instance, where seals registry does not contain any physical data, but only exposes interface towards ie. `IPFS` or `BitTorrent` networks.
+It is allowed to have a Microledger instance, where the seals registry does not contain any physical data, but only provides an interface to this data, e.g. `IPFS` or `BitTorrent` networks.

-It is up to the consumer to decide, which approach is best.
+It is up to the user to decide, which approach is best.

 ### Serialization and transport

-Synchronous and asynchronous transfership enforces appropriate exchange protocols to be used in given scenario.
-In case of synchronous transfership it is a bundle or an envelope, which contains both the chain of blocks and seals registry.
+Synchronous and asynchronous transfer enforces appropriate exchange protocols to be used in given scenario.
+A synchronous transfer consist of a bundle or an envelope, which contains both the chain of blocks and the seals registry.

 ## References